onflow/flow/agendas/2024/sprint-kickoff/2024-03-01-Flow-Sprint-Kickoff.md

 * Dynamic Protocol
   * [Implemented storage layer types and capabilities for Key-Value Store](https://github.com/onflow/flow-go/issues/5292)
   * [Partially implemented of state machine for Key-Value Store](https://github.com/onflow/flow-go/issues/5312)
+* New crypto lib
+  * Transition of repos emulator/sdk/core-contract to use the new crypto lib (CLI is partially transitioned)
+  * Fix emulator build with cross-compilation - fix CLI build with cross compilation (with help of 4d-ux)
+  * Investigate issues with partner nodes
+* Randomness-on chain contract: investigate issue caused by epoch contract update - issues and solution discussed

 **This sprint**